NATO’s eastern flank

 “With this combat-ready brigade, we are taking on leadership responsibility within the Alliance here at NATO’s eastern flank”.

 As a special signal of solidarity with the Allies, Germany is implementing this joint project by establishing a brigade for Lithuania.
-Permanent stationing of the brigade is regarded as a beacon project of the watershed era in security policy known as the “Zeitenwende”, announced by Federal Chancellor Olaf Scholz.
+Permanent stationing of the brigade is regarded as a beacon project of the turning point in security policy known as the “Zeitenwende”, announced by Federal Chancellor Olaf Scholz.

 Signing the roadmap in Vilnius on 18 December 2023 laid the foundation for the Bundeswehr to station 4,800 military personnel and 200 civilian personnel in Lithuania.
 Together with his Lithuanian counterpart Arvydas Anušauskas, Federal Minister of Defence Boris Pistorius signed the agreement describing further steps in implementation on the way to stationing the brigade.